amplication/docs/docs/how-to/amplication-ai.md

 Amplication AI is a game-changing feature that revolutionizes code generation in Amplication.

-In less than four minutes, and with a few questions, you can go from an idea to fully-functional, production-ready code.
+In less than four minutes, and with a few requests, you can go from an idea to fully-functional, production-ready code.
 This includes data models, APIs, authentication, and all the other [essential components](/getting-started/#technologies) your project needs.

 Making changes to your existing services is also a breeze.
 You can easily change your service's architecture, add new entities, install plugins, or make any necessary adjustments, all while maintaining a high-quality codebase.